Blog

 For a cheap printer under $200,

-The cost for black ink is: 5.5 cents
+The cost of black ink is: 5.5 cents

-The cost for coloured ink is: 8.9 cents
+The cost for colored ink is: 8.9 cents

 For an expensive printer of more than $200,

-The cost for black ink is: 3.9 cents
+The cost of black ink is: 3.9 cents

 The cost for coloured Ink is: 8.3 cents